N-F9/N-F9/README.md

 ### Hello, I'm Nick!
 #### Developer, Student
 I enjoy programming, biking, training my dog, and playing in the stock market.
-I also hold interests in math and business.
+I also hold interests in math.

 #### Languages, Libraries, and Frameworks I use